 II F 4.
 Types of Discipline

 The sanctions that may be imposed include warning, censure, suspension, termination, and in emergency situations, summary suspension.

+Sanctions may also include remedies for an aggrieved party, as appropriate.
+Remedies will generally be in line with the Supportive Measures described in EP #15 (Policy Prohibiting Discrimination & Harassment).

 a.
 Informal Discipline